gsidhu/buzee-tauri/logbook.md

 ## - Show ignore list in settings.
 Allow user to modify there and bulk import/export list.
 ## - Make DB and functions respect the ignore list.

+- Added search suggestions toggle in settings and user prefs.
 - Created new DB table for Ignore List.
 User can now ignore the file completely or ignore only the file text.
 - Removed disallowed_paths from userprefs table, state and store.
 - Added Ignore List page in Settings.